 Crystal Mill is one of the most iconic photography locations in Colorado.
 Photographing this historic site used to be as easy as getting there.
 It is privately owned and as of 2018 the owners have steps to protect the site and also to collect some funds to maintain it.
+The owners changed the access fees in 2021 - look at the "Details to Know Before You Go" section below for the latest pricing.
 We often take for granted that these places are there and always will be.
 This site has received restoration work over the years to keep the Crystal Mill hanging on to that rock outcropping.
 Hopefully the Crystal Mountain Ranch owners will be able to keep this site standing for many decades still.
 If you're planning a photography trip in Colorado put it on your shot list sooner rather than later.

 Getting to Crystal Mill

 Getting to the Crystal Mill site is really not that difficult.
 You'll see some reports about a difficult four wheel drive road and some people say you can only reach it by hiking in.
-I've lived in Colorado all my life, and hiked and ridden enduro bikes on some pretty crazy trails so in my opinion the road is completely passable with a high clearance two wheel drive vehicle.
+I've lived in Colorado all my life, and hiked and ridden enduro bikes on some pretty crazy trails.
+In my experienced opinion the road is completely passable with a high clearance two wheel drive vehicle if you know how to drive rocky uneven roads.
 But of course I took my old Yamaha XT250 because it's just more fun.

 The best transportation is Crystal River Jeep Tours in the town of Marble.
 Pricing is $100 to $200 and will depend on which tour you're taking and you can fill up a memory card with great photos in the area if you do take a full day trip.You can also rent an atv at a couple of spots in Marble if you want to explore other trails on your own.
 Renting an atv for the day will be more in the range of $300 and up.